-I have been making and selling turned objects for about 20 years.
+I have been making and selling turned objects for over 20 years.
 I particularly like making whimsical objects and objects that do not appear to be made on the lathe.
 My work has been featured in numerous shows and exhibitions, in various magazine articles, and in several books.
 Originally from Kansas, I have lived in Coquitlam, British Columbia for many years and am now retired from my career as a university Professor.

 I’ve written several articles for woodturning and woodworking magazines and journals.
 The following articles are particularly relevant to my current demos.